dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 Request body is a complex structure, including the following fields:

 - payload (String, Required) - for the purposes of Secure Credential Transfer API, this is a JSON metadata blob, describing Provisioning Information specific to Credential Provider.
-- notificationToken (Object, Optional) - Optional notification token used to notify an appropriate remote device that the mailbox data has been updated.
+- notificationToken (Object, Required) - Mandatory notification token used to notify an appropriate remote device that the mailbox data has been updated.
 Data structure includes the following:
 	- type (String, Required) - notification token name.
 Used to define which Push Notification System to be used to notify appropriate remote device of a mailbox data update.
 (E.g. "com.apple.apns" for APNS)
 	- tokenData (String, Required) - notification token data (Hex or Base64 encoded based on the concrete implementation) - application-specific - refer to appropriate Push Notification System specification